 Students must pay current Harper College tuition and fees within due dates set by the College.
+All students employed by or riding with a NWC EMSS provider agency are eligible for in-district tuition.

-Tuition does not cover the cost of books, CPR card, health screening exams, immunizations, criminal background check, the NREMT exams, nor the initial Illinois State EMT licensure fee.
+Tuition does not cover the cost of books, CPR card, health screening exams, immunizations, criminal background check, a FISDAP license, the NREMT exams, nor the initial Illinois State PM licensure fee.

-Students whose tuition is being paid by their employer must provide 3rd party authorization forms to Harper College in a manner and by deadlines set by the College or they will be held personally accountable for Harpergenerated tuition and fees.
+Students whose tuition is being paid by their employer must provide 3rd party authorization forms to Harper College in a manner and by deadlines set by the College or they will be held personally accountable for Harper-generated tuition and fees.

 Students who have not paid tuition or fees on time and have not made alternative arrangements shall be dropped by Harper College from the class.